 Throwing RDI a Bone

 It’s not all bad, of course.
 RDI has a following, and not without reason.

 The nuance inherent in different character decks can allow for different play styles, which is fun.
 Fans of the game enjoy exploring character options and finding those that best match their intended play style.

 Distinct, thematic abilities are good in any game with variable powers.
 They help to create ownership, which heightens investment from players.

 And I do enjoy the theme.
 Part of my frustration with the game is that I really want to like it more than I do.
 Slapping down cards over beers with friends is probably my most preferred style of gaming.
 There will be gamers who don’t find the faults I mentioned to be game-killing, and they’ll gleefully sink into the light roleplaying embedded into character/deck options.

 I’ve had too many dud sessions to give it a pass, even among those like me who should be in the game’s target audience.
 But there’s still merit here.

 Who Won’t Like This

 Those who don’t like take that won’t enjoy this.
 Also those who want to plan things out turns in advance.
-There’s some strategy here, but it’s also ultimately kind of arbitrary, and most of the strategy is at best reactionary.
+There’s some subtle strategy here, particularly with the more nuanced decks, but it’s also often just reactionary.